 If appropriate (the key words here being "if appropriate"), feel free to bring samples or copies of your work to the interview as concrete examples of your capabilities.
 Use reports, projects, photos, programs, or whatever it is that provides a tangible example of what you have done.
 It's one thing to say "I developed a report," and quite another to actually show the report you developed.
 You can incorporate several samples and examples into an effective job portfolio.

-While the types of samples you use may vary, they can include information developed either through capstone-level classes or work projects.
+While the types of samples you use may vary, they can include information developed either through capstone-level classes or internship projects.

 Following are a few examples that have been used successfully:

-If possible, you might want to consider using your show-and-tell samples as "leave-behinds" for the company to look at later.
+If possible, you might want to consider using your show-and-tell samples as leave-behinds for the interviewer to further review later.
 There is usually not enough time within the course of the interview to fully explore a good show-and-tell item.
 This also puts another hook into the company for necessary future contact.